Tony Eccles: BDO return

 After an injury and average performances on the floor, Eccles returned to the BDO circuit in 2012.

 Eccles qualified for the 2013 BDO World Championship, winning the first five legs of his first round match against Geert De Vos and missing three darts to win the second set before eventually losing 3–2.
 The following year, Eccles was drawn against fifth seed Darryl Fitton in the first round and won 3–1.
 He subsequently beat Wesley Harms 4–3 after surviving a match dart in the sixth set and hitting back-to-back finishes of 80 and 122 to stay in the match before going on to win.
 Eccles was defeated 5–2 against Robbie Green in the quarter-finals.
 He announced his retirement from playing professional darts after the 2014 BDO World Darts Championship.

-Child abuse trial
+Child rape trial

 On 24 June 2014, Eccles was convicted at Teesside Crown Court of five counts of rape and five counts of indecent assault on a schoolgirl.
 On 26 June, he was sentenced to 16 years in prison.
 He was released from prison on license, on 1 July 2022, after eight years.